kan-li/kan-li.github.com/vitae/index.md

 1.	**Li, K**., Luo, S., 2016.
 “Functional Joint Model for Longitudinal and Time-to-Event Data: An Application to Alzheimer’s Disease.”
 Statistics in Medicine.
 (Submitted for Initial Review)
 2.	**Li, K**., Chan, W., Doody, R.S., Luo, S., the ADNI, 2016.
 “Prediction of Conversion to Alzheimer’s Disease with Longitudinal Measures and Time-to-Event Data.”
 Alzheimer’s & Dementia.
 (Invited to Resubmit)
 3. He, T., **Li, K**., Roberts, M.S., Spaulding, A.C., Ayer, T., Grefenstette, J.J. and Chhatwal, J., 2015.
 “Prevention of Hepatitis C by Screening and Treatment in US Prisons.”
-Annals of Internal Medicine.[Paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4854298/){:target="_blank"}
+Annals of Internal Medicine. <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4854298/" target="_blank">[Paper]</a>

 <span id="CourseWork">